Yaashia-G/Yaashia-G.github.io/_publications/Influence of Discretization in Dynamically Embedded Model Predictive Control.md

 discretization step increases.

 ## Experiments and Results
-Numerical Experiments that validate the efficiency of the HMPC scheme were run on a point mass system and a Lane change problem.
-All levels of complexities have shown that the HMPC performs better than traditional MPC schemes.
+Numerical Experiments that illustrate the interesting behaviour of discretisation time step variation were conducted.
+On a point mass system and a Linearised Lane change and a Nonlinearised Lane change problem.
+The Linearised Lane change example is shown below

-### Point Mass System
+### Linearised Lane Change
 The details of the Point mass system with disturbance can be found in {% cite HMPC %}.
 We compare the performance of two MPC schemes and a HMPC scheme.
 - MPC1: ts = td = 0.02s;
 - HMPC: ts = 0.02s and td = 0.4s;